 Mammatus are most frequently related to anvil clouds and also severe thunderstorms.
 They often extend from the bottom of a cumulonimbus.
 Still, They can also be found under altostratus, cirrus clouds, and volcanic ash clouds.

-While they’ll appear foreboding, they’re merely the messengers – appearing around, before or maybe after severe weather or thunderstorms.
+While they’ll appear foreboding, they’re merely the messengers – appearing around before or maybe after severe weather or thunderstorms.

-Mammatus clouds are pouch-like protrusions hanging from clouds’ undersides, usually thunderstorm anvil clouds and other sorts of clouds.
+Mammatus clouds are pouch-like protrusions hanging from clouds’ undersides, usually thunderstorm anvil clouds and other clouds.
 Composed primarily of ice, these cloud pouches can extend many miles in any direction, remaining visible in your sky for perhaps ten or quarter-hour at a time.

-People associate them with severe weather, and it’s true they will appear around, before or after a storm.
+People associate them with severe weather, and it’s true they will appear around before or after a storm.
 Contrary to myth, they don’t continue extending downward to make tornados.
 Still, they’re interesting partially because they’re formed by sinking air.

 Most clouds are formed by rising air.
 Mammatus clouds can appear ominous.
 But, in a way that’s so common in nature, their dangerous aspect goes hand in hand with impressive beauty.